View Park–Windsor Hills, California

 Per the 2020 census, the population of View Park-Windsor Hills was 11,419.

 History

 View Park

-View Park was developed between 1923 and 1970 an upper-class neighborhood akin to the style of Cheviot Hills, Bel-Air, Brentwood and Hancock Park by the Los Angeles Investment Company.
-Along with neighboring Ladera Heights and Baldwin Hills, it is one of the wealthiest African-American areas in the United States.
+View Park was developed between 1923 and 1970 an upper-class neighborhood by the same developers as Hancock Park, the Los Angeles Investment Company.
+It is one of the wealthiest African-American areas in the United States.
 It contains a collection of houses and mansions in the Spanish Colonial Revival Style, Spanish Colonial, Mid Century and Mediterranean Revival Style architecture, most of which remain today.
 View Park architecture features the work of many notable architects, such as the Los Angeles Investment Company, Postle & Postle, R. F. Ruck, Paul Haynes, Leopold Fischer, H. Roy Kelley, Raphael Soriano, Charles W. Wong, Robert Earl, M.C.
 Drebbin, Vincent Palmer, Theodore Pletsch and Homer C. Valentine.
 It is also rumored that renowned African American architect Paul Williams had built several homes in View Park.
+The only documented Paul Williams home is located at 4351 Mount Vernon Drive.